WojjyGitHub/Final-Assessment/README.md

 - Purchased a Domain name and configured address
 - Added meta descriptions (all pages)
 - Added missing 'alt' descriptions (landing page)
+- Changed the 'title' to better suit the page (all pages)